Meryl Stryfe: [bangs fist on counter] A banana sundae!

 - Jeeves and Wooster: Bertie puts five lumps of sugar into a small cup of tea.

-- Batman (Adam West) enters a 60's disco, that barred Robin, since he was under 21, and orders orange juice, trying to "blend in."
+- Batman (1966): Batman enters a '60s disco (that barred Robin since he was under 21) and orders orange juice, trying to "blend in."

 - Shoestring: Eddie Shoestring goes into a punk club and orders orange juice.

 - The A-Team: B.A.'s favorite beverage was milk ... and it was the team's favorite way to slip in a sleeping pill to carry the bruiser onto an airplane (whenever a mission required them to travel long distances quickly).

 - The Big Bang Theory: Sheldon seems to be very fond of strawberry quik.

 - In Boardwalk Empire, crime boss Arnold Rothstein loves milk, which emphasizes his Straight Edge Evil nature.